lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

     [2021-09-29 13:34:31] Unique embeddings are stored in output_dir/2021-09-29/13:32:11/data/embeddings.csv
     [2021-09-29 13:34:31] Normalizing embeddings to unit length (disable with normalize_embeddings=False).
     [2021-09-29 13:34:31] Normalized embeddings are stored in output_dir/2021-09-29/13:32:11/data/normalized_embeddings.csv
-    [2021-09-29 13:34:31] Sampling dataset with stopping condition: n_samples=372
+    [2021-09-29 13:34:31] Selecting dataset with stopping condition: n_samples=372
-    [2021-09-29 13:34:31] Skipped sampling because the number of remaining images is smaller than the number of requested samples.
+    [2021-09-29 13:34:31] Skipped selection because the number of remaining images is smaller than the number of requested samples.
     [2021-09-29 13:34:31] Writing report to output_dir/2021-09-29/13:32:11/report.pdf.
     [2021-09-29 13:35:04] Writing csv with information about removed samples to output_dir/2021-09-29/13:32:11/removed_samples.csv
     [2021-09-29 13:35:04] Done!